 Top 5 Fall Festivals In The World

 Autumn season is finally here and you’re just waiting to celebrate your way all through the gala fall festivals popping up in every city!
-What’s the best thing about all the celebrations?
+What’s the best thing about all these celebrations according to you?
 Is it the pumpkin spice?
-Or the zesty orange lanterns, or the ever rolling scent of roasted turkey?
+Or the zesty orange lanterns, or the ever-rolling scent of roasted turkey?
 We love all of these built together into an exploding bomb of fall festivals and events circumventing the globe!

 This is real.
 Not a scene from Disney’s ‘Frozen’ movie.